 This isn’t an issue for our first grader yet, but it’s definitely not a path we want to head down.
 We love watching our daughter bloom and grow through swimming, dance, and art classes after school and during the week.
 She’s able to truly discover who she is and what she likes with the additional time homeschooling gives us.

 Homeschooling offers so many benefits that cannot be found in a public school setting.
-For us, having the ability to keep a love of learning in our child’s heart is worth homeschooling again for first grade.
+For us, having the ability to keep a love of learning in our child’s heart is worth homeschooling again for first grade or Level B.

 About the Author